 Pantry Program

-DC Food Project, in partnership with DC Central Kitchen and Amazon, is implementing Pantry Programs in schools throughout Washington, DC.
+DC Food Project, in partnership with DC Central Kitchen, is implementing Pantry Programs in schools throughout Washington, DC.
 This program provides students easy access to non-perishable food and toiletries on an as needed basis.
-We began this program in November 2021 and it is now supporting over 2200 students throughout 40+ schools in DC, and is expanding into Arlington, Virginia in 2024.
+We began this program in November 2021 and it is now supporting over 3000 students throughout 50+ schools in DC, and Arlington, Virginia.

 Over the past few years, our team has aimed to reduce food waste in schools while improving access to healthy food for students in DC.
 In the midst of launching these efforts, one thing that became clear to our team was that more often than not, students coming from homes concerned with food access are also not receiving household and personal care items they need -- something that can become a major stress factor for these children.

 Each Pantry is stored on school grounds for easy access to students and families.
-Items are distributed to students from the School Pantry throughout the school year and are given away free of charge to program participants.
+Items are distributed to students from the school Pantry throughout the school year, with the help of school administrators and are given away free of charge to program participants.

 WHAT IS A PANTRY?

-The Pantry Program is designed as a place where students can discreetly get food and items they need, including kids’ toiletries and other household items.
+The Pantry Program is designed as a place where students can discreetly get food and items they need, including age appropriate toiletries and other household items.

-• The Pantry will be stored on school grounds for easy access to students and families.
+The Pantry is stored on school grounds for easy access to students and families.

-• Items will be distributed to students from the School Pantry throughout the school year.
+Items are distributed to students from the school Pantry throughout the school year.

-• Pantry items will be given away free of charge to program participants.
+Pantry items are given away free of charge to program participants.

 WHY A PANTRY?

 Our team aims to double the number of pantries year over year.
-If you are interested in helping us create a greater impact on the students we support, consider making a donation, becoming a Sponsor or learning more about what we do:
+Help us create a greater impact on the students we support, by making a donation, becoming a sponsor or learning more about what we do:

 If you need any additional information or would like to reach us directly please email us at dcfoodproject@gmail.com.